Did you know Hyacinths are decorative flowering plants that go back to medieval times and are often used in the Persian New Year?

 - Retrieve and place them on a paper towel to soak all the remaining water.

-- Immediately place another paper towel over it and keep it in the refrigerator but freezer.
+- Immediately place another paper towel over it and keep it in the refrigerator or freezer.
 The temperature should stay above sub-zero.

 - Check for new green sprouts from the seeds, which would take about 2 to 3 months.